rjfmachado/step-ca-azure/README.md

-# step-ca-azure
+# step CA on Azure

-A sample implementation of step-ca on Azure leveraging Azure Key Vault, Azure MySQL and Managed Identities.
+A sample implementation of step-ca on Azure leveraging Azure Key Vault, Azure MySQL (soon) and Managed Identities.

 > The below guidance has been designed and tested on the included GitHub codespaces environment.

+## Backlog

+- [ ] Automate the configuration of the service [Support root/intermediate key URNs to be passed as parameters when using --kms=azurekms](https://github.com/smallstep/cli/issues/721)
+- [ ] Review public access/firewall for services behind Private Endpoint
+- [ ] Review Key Vault RBAC for minimum rights required
+- [ ] Review Step provisioners and Provisioner management
+- [ ] Add MySQL as Database
+- [ ] Test Azure Managed HSM and Azure Dedicated HSM
+- [ ] Add High Availability to MySQL
+- [ ] Add High Availability to step-ca
+- [ ] Add VMSS base image

+- [ ] Try Mariner 2.0
+- [x] Move to Generation 2 Virtual Machines
+- [ ] Add support for Managed HSM and Dedicated HSM for CA secrets
+- [ ] Add deploy to azure experience <https://techcommunity.microsoft.com/t5/azure-governance-and-management/using-azure-templatespecs-with-a-custom-ui/ba-p/3586173>

 ## Deploying the solution